freem/freemlib-neogeo/examples/02_helloSpr/readme.txt

 $10FDAC		BIOS_STATCURNT		(byte) Start and Select from current frame
 $10FDAD		BIOS_STATCHANGE		(byte) Start and Select active-edge input

-SNK was really nice and gave us a way to handle repeating input (BIOS_P1REPEAT), so we're going to use that for moving the sprite.
+While you might think BIOS_P1REPEAT will be the best choice, BIOS_P1CURRENT actually provides smoother movement, so we're going to use that for moving the sprite.
 Pressing buttons to do things would require a bit more sensitivity, so BIOS_P1CHANGE is the variable for the job there.

 <Sprites>
 Sprite data also lives in VRAM; in fact, it takes up most of the VRAM space.